mpdairy/elm-component-updater/README.md

 # Component Conventions

-In my opinion, this library should make using reusable components in Elm much more popular, and wouldn't it be great if everybody was contributing a bunch of useful components, and wouldn't it be nice if there were demos of them all and they had nice public `Msg` interfaces?
+In my opinion, this `Updater` library should make using reusable components in Elm much more popular.
+Wouldn't it be great if everybody was contributing a bunch of useful components?
+Think how fast you could build up really complicated apps!

+And the components aren't limited to just GUI widgets.
+You could make headless components that provide a useful `Msg` API to interact with other web API's, like Google Maps, Facebook, or reThink DB.
+Basically, anything reusable thing that needs its own state should be a component.

+By splitting your program up into many component modules, not only do you get great reusability, but it's easier to keep your main app's `Msg` small and understandable.
+It's also easier to test individual components.

 ### Component Module Names